SerenityOS/serenity/CONTRIBUTING.md

 ### Is there a policy for branches/PRs that haven't been touched in X days?
 Should they be closed?

-Yes, we have a "stalebot" that will mark untouched PR's as "stale" after 21 days, and close them after another 7 days if nothing happens.
+Yes, we have a "stalebot" that will mark untouched PRs as "stale" after 21 days, and close them after another 7 days if nothing happens.

 ### Are there specific people to reach out to for different subsystems (e.g. Kernel, Browser, GUI, etc)?